goplot/goplot/README.md

 Edit tractor.sh and set the value for the `$grafana_api_key` variable to your Grafana API key inside single quotes.

-**Start farmerlog.sh**
+**Start harvesterlog.sh**

-Start farmerlog.sh so that it runs in the background by running this command from the goplot root:
+Start harvesterlog.sh so that it runs in the background by running this command from the goplot root:

-  `./farmerlog.sh &`
+  `./harvesterlog.sh &`

 Then use `disown` to keep the script running when you logout.